 There is a helpful e-learning programme on the Covenant website that covers real life examples of the Covenant in action as well as important legislation that supports the Armed Forces community.
-We recommend all MP caseworker staff undertake this e-learning to better support your constituents who are members of the Armed Forces community.
+We recommend all councillors undertake this e-learning to better support your residents who are members of the Armed Forces community.
 Click here to access the e-learning.